Decision Points: Content

 Bush also talked about the 2000 election in detail and mentioned that he thought he had lost until Karl Rove called to say that Florida was too close to call.
 The closeness of the election led to the 36-day legal battle over Florida and its 25 electoral votes.
 Bush was eventually declared the winner when the Supreme Court stopped a court ordered recount in a controversial 5–4 decision on December 8, 2000.
 Bush notably did not mention losing the popular vote but did make note of the controversy surrounding the election, including the presence of protesters at his 2001 inauguration.

 Bush also discusses his decision to send troops to Iraq, initially and again in 2007, arguing that Saddam Hussein's refusal to comply with the United Nations needed to end, as well as arguing that failure to send more troops to Iraq in 2007 could have resulted in a situation similar to the Vietnam War.
-In Afghanistan, he noted the difficulties of capturing former Al-Qaeda leader Osama Bin Laden.
+In Afghanistan, he noted the difficulties of capturing former Al-Qaeda leader Osama bin Laden.
 He states that a few months before the end of his term his administration planned a strategy of sending more troops to Afghanistan and increasing drone strikes on Pakistan.
 He felt it was best to wait until his successor took office for the U.S. military to employ this strategy.

-Bush explains how he had to have long conversations with some Republican members of Congress, during the financial crisis of 2008, who were reluctant to support the bailout.
+Bush explains how he had to have long conversations with some Republican members of Congress, during the 2008 financial crisis, who were reluctant to support the bailout.
 Bush expressed to them his anger that the government had to take such a drastic measure but reminded them that he is supporting the bailout because he felt a risk of an economic depression was not worth taking.